richashah29/-Team-9-Spongy-Moth-Code/README.md

 Once dependencies are installed (if required), each model can be downloaded independently (i.e., one folder at a time).
 Then, running the main.m file found in each model will produce graphical representations of predicted moth population and defoliation data.

 ## Expected Outputs
-Model 1: One figure, depicting actual defoliation data, predicted moth population data, and the corresponding derived defoliation data, between 1980 and 2023.
+-** Model 1**: One figure, depicting actual defoliation data, predicted moth population data, and the corresponding derived defoliation data, between 1980 and 2023.
-Model 2: One figure, depicting actual and predicted defoliation, as well as predicted moth population from 1986-1993 (corresponding to a single outbreak).
+-** Model 2**: One figure, depicting actual and predicted defoliation, as well as predicted moth population from 1986-1993 (corresponding to a single outbreak).
-Model 3: One figure depicting actual defoliation data, predicted moth population data, and the corresponding derived defoliation data, between 1980 and 2023; and a second figure depicting the same data for four individual outbreaks within that time frame.
+- **Model 3**: One figure depicting actual defoliation data, predicted moth population data, and the corresponding derived defoliation data, between 1980 and 2023; and a second figure depicting the same data for four individual outbreaks within that time frame.

 ## Issues/Limitations
 Models 1 and 2 have difficulty fitting to the largest outbreak (i.e., the 2018-2022 outbreak), resulting in essentially neglecting that outbreak altogether.